 - Add other vegetables like carrots!

-HOW CAN I USE FROZEN PEAS FOR BABY FOOD?
+HOW CAN I USE THEM FOR BABY FOOD?

 - Simply thaw the peas,

 - DO NOT add any extra ingredients other than ½ cup of water per 2 Cups frozen peas.